Elena-Amelia/nodejs2024Q3-service/README.md

 npm run docker:start
 ```

+When you first launch an application, postgres and application images is downloaded from Docker Hub.

 After starting the app you can open
 in your browser OpenAPI documentation by typing http://localhost:{PORT}/doc/.

 ## Stop application

+The command must be run from another terminal.

 ```
 npm run docker:stop